ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Disabled

-A transport system can be requested a protcol that supports sending keep alive packets {{keep-alive}}.
+A transport system can be requested a protocol that supports sending keep alive packets {{keep-alive}}.
 This property specifies the maximum time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packet.
 The special value `Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.
-Guidance on setting this value is provided in {{!BCP145}}.
+Guidance on setting this value for datagram transports is provided in {{!BCP145}}.

 ### Limit for Keepalives {#keep-alive-count}